Irvine White Shaker (BOC): Painted drawer box, thick door finish but warped panels

 Once again we find a picture-frame recess back panel standing tall at the back of the Irvine White Shaker.
 While this measures at the top and sides to be 5/8 of an inch thick, the main body of this back panel is in reality 3/8 of an inch thick (Picture 9).
 Rather than investing in a solid piece of wood for the back panel, the manufacturer chose to save expenses and simply fit 4 pieces around the exterior edges of the back panel to give it a bit more

 stability.
-We won’t sell the stability of this method short as it does work, but it decreases the overall integrity of the unit.
+We won’t sell the stability of this method short as the plywood is known to split on some models, but it decreases the overall integrity of the unit.
 One major issue that is possible to run into is boring straight through the thin body piece of the back panel when fixing the pilot holes for the drawer slide anchors, which is exactly what happened with this unit (Picture 10).
 Luckily, the borings just barely still hit the framing on the exterior of the back panel, so the drawer slide anchors will still bite and hold onto the back panel, providing support to the drawer (hopefully) without fallout out of place.

 Perhaps the most striking feature of the Irvine White Shaker is the drawer box painted white the match the rest of the unit.
 This is a very rare characteristic, only observed in a single instance prior to the writing of this review with the drawer box of the Vanilla White Shaker from the RTA Cabinet Store.
 As we mentioned in the section above covering the interior finish, the paint found along the inside side panels of the drawer box is not thick or evenly applied.
 Despite these discrepancies, the 1/2 inch thick side panels are still very sturdy and composed of quality hardwood